-Hepatitis B virus (HBV) infection.
-My academic program at Mercy College has recommended that I receive the Hepatitis B vaccine.
-However, I DECLINE the Hepatitis B vaccination.
-I understand that by declining this vaccine, I continue to be at risk of acquiring Hepatitis B, a serious disease.
-I also understand that due to my declination of the Hepatitis B vaccination I may be unable to be placed in some fieldwork sites that require this vaccination.
-Student Signature Date Student Name: I certify that the above named person had a complete history, immunization update, and physical examination on the indicated above.
-At this time, no evidence is found of health impairment which is of potential risk to patients or which might interfere with the performance of the student's duties.
-This includes the habituation or addiction to depressation stimulants, narcotics, alcohol or other drugs or substances which may alter the individual's behavior. ch CHECK ONE: □ No health problems noted.
-The individual is medically capable of completing the activities for the clinical rotation n.
-PRINT HEALTHCARE PROVIDER'S NAME AND ADDRESS BELOW: Clinician Name: Clinician Signature: Clinician Name: Clinician Signature: Clinician Name: Clinician Signature: Facility Name and Address: Phone Number Date: Clinician Name: Clinician Signature: Facility Name and Address: Phone Number Date: Clinician Name: Clinician Signature: Facility Name and Address: Phone Number Date:
+vaccine.
+However, I DECLINE the Hepatitis B vaccinat ram at Mercy College has recommended that I receive t tion.
+I understand that by declining this vaccine, I conti stand that due to my declination of the Hepatitis B vacc uire this vaccination. inue to be at risk of

+Student Signature Date

+Student Name:

+indicated above.
+At this time, no evidence is four might interfere with the performance of the stud nplete history, immunization update, and physical und of health impairment which is of potential risk dent's duties.
+This includes the habituation or ado substances which may alter the individual's behavi < to patients or which diction to depressants,

+CHECK ONE:

+$\square$ No health problems noted.
+The individual is s medically capable of completing the activities for • the clinical rotation.

+PRINT HEALTHCARE PROVIDER'S NAME AND AE Clinician Name: DDRESS BELOW:Clinician Signature:

+Facility Name and Address:

+Phone Number

+Date:

+Clinician Office Stamp Required Below: